Home

 • Microsoft Clarity: free, many features for start-ups & SMEs

-• Plausible/Fathom: GDPR-first, deliberately kept minimalistic
+• Plausible / Fathom: GDPR-first, deliberately kept minimalistic

-• Hotjar Basic/Smartlook Free: limited but usable free plans
+• Hotjar Basic / Smartlook Free: limited but usable free plans

 What are the typical problems with user analysis?

-You start with user analysis without first determining what you actually want to find out.
-Then you'll collect a lot of data but learn little from it.
+• No clear goals defined: You start with user analysis without first determining what you actually want to find out.
+You’ll collect a lot of data but learn little from it.

-Not every method fits every question.
-Some rely exclusively on web analysis tools and overlook the lack of qualitative insights.
-Others do surveys, but with poorly formulated questions or an unsuitable target group.
+• The wrong method chosen: Not every method fits every question.
+Some rely exclusively on web analytics tools and overlook the lack of qualitative insights.
+Others run surveys with poorly formulated questions or an unsuitable target group.

-You can see that many users leave a page early and automatically assume that the content is poor.
-But maybe the charging time was too long.
+• Data is misinterpreted: You see that many users leave a page early and automatically assume the content is poor.
+But maybe the load time was too long.
 Or users found exactly what they were looking for very quickly.
-The correct classification of the results is therefore missing here.
+The correct interpretation of the results is therefore missing.

-Data protection is a sensitive issue, particularly in German-speaking countries.
-If you use user records or tracking tools, you should follow the rules.
+• Data protection & GDPR are forgotten: Data protection is a sensitive issue, particularly in German-speaking countries.
+If you use session recordings or tracking tools, you should follow the rules.

 How do I carry out a GDPR-compliant user analysis?